legart/twitter-typeahead-grails-plugin/README.md

 Grails plugin: Twitter Typeahead resource files
 ===============================================

-Provides resource files for Twitter Typehead.
+Inspired by twitter.com's autocomplete search functionality, typeahead.js is a fast and fully-featured autocomplete library.

+This plugins provides resource files for typeahead.js and CSS to style it when used with Bootstrap.

 See https://github.com/twitter/typeahead.js to get started.